 With funding from the NOAA Climate Program Office (2013-2017), CISA conducted this project to improve understanding of coastal resources that are adapted to or dependent upon particular spatial and temporal patterns of salinity.
 Understanding the relationship between these resources and salinity will inform researchers and managers about the ways in which drought stresses coastal systems.

 Phase 1.
-A needs assessment was completed through structured interviews with 30 resource managers along the Carolinas' coast to identify opportunities for drought early warning and monitoring through the use of a new index, as well as additional data and research needed to effectively understand and monitor drought in coastal ecosystems.
+A needs assessment was completed through structured interviews with 30 resource managers along the Carolinas' coast.
+These interviews identified opportunities for drought early warning as well as additional data and research needed to effectively understand and monitor drought in coastal ecosystems.

 Phase 2.
 The second component of this project involved collaboration with the US Geological Survey South Atlantic Water Science Center (USGS SAWSC) to inform the development of the Coastal Salinity Index (CSI).
 Activities include 1) synthesizing existing information about drought and salinity effects on coastal resources and 2) identifying and documenting salinity and ecological response datasets for calculating the CSI and assessing linkages between ecological variables and salinity levels as expressed by the CSI.

 Salinity and ecological response records identified through the research review have been compiled into the following resources:

 CISA’s 2018 activities will support research and engagement with users to assess how the CSI can be applied and provide value to drought monitoring and decision making.
 This will include ongoing work with Coastal Carolinas DEWS partners to assess linkages between coastal drought and salinity with affected environmental resources.
 Researchers have begun to investigate the linkages between ecological indicators (for example, blue crab landings, bald cypress growth, and fisheries monitoring data) and varying salinity conditions expressed by the CSI.